kuttiproject/driver-vbox-images/BUILDING.md

 ## Publishing a release

 Collect the .ova files for the supported versions, and create a `driver-vbox-images.json` file describing them.
 Then publish a GitHub release, and upload the `driver-vbox-images.json` file and the .ova files to it.
+Details can be found in [RELEASE.md](RELEASE.md).